Midwesterners who need to make a quick trip to get gas or

 groceries, cigarettes or donuts, race on over to Kwik Trip stores.

-Kwik Trip owns and operates about 400 Kwik Trip and Kwik Star
+Kwik Trip owns and operates about 500 Kwik Trip, Kwik Star, Hearty

 To supply its stores with baked goods and other foods, Kwik Trip

 operates a 60,000-square-foot commissary and research facility

 at its headquarters in southwestern Wisconsin.
 The bakery produces